 What makes my organization great and what factors influence the competitive dynamic of my marketplace?

 Why is it that having great high-quality products and competitive prices no longer guarantees competitive advantage?
 What does my firm need to do to gain and maintain a sustainable advantage?

 How did once dominant firms fall from their lofty positions of industry dominance?
 How can my start-up avoid this path?

 What are the characteristics of high-performance organizations -- irrespective of industry -- that enable them to consistently outperform others in their market?
 How can I apply these principles to my start-up?

 What are the warning signals of strategic decline and performance, and can these declines be predicted and avoided?

-For a start-up to launch, growth and thrive it is essential that you identify the external environmental shifts that necessitate internal organization modification.
+For a startup to launch, grow and thrive it is essential that you identify the external environmental shifts that necessitate internal organization modification.
 Think about what is happening in your business environment and how your firm succeeds in this environment.

 Key elements include environmental scanning and fully understanding the impact of external forces on your small business and the implications for your core firm competencies.
 Competitive advantage for your start-up (the value created by your firm that exceeds your cost of creating it relative to competitors) is not sufficient for long term success.

-Our strategic planning consultants suggest you work to build a sustainable competitive advantage.
+Our strategic planning consultants suggest you work to build a sustainable competitive advantage for your startup.
 The key elements of long-term sustainable advantage for your start-up are rooted in capabilities that are: